uviclibraries/raspberrypi/act-6.md

      source env/bin/activate
      ```
 16. Install the Google Assistant dependencies: `sudo apt-get install portaudio19-dev libffi-dev libssl-dev`
-17. Install the Google Assistant library and example applications: `python -m pip install --upgrade google-assistant-sdk[samples]`
+17. Install the Google Assistant library and example programs (this installation might take a while): `python -m pip install --upgrade google-assistant-sdk[samples]`
 18. Install the Google Authorization Tool: `python -m pip install --upgrade google-auth-oauthlib[tool]`
-19. Because of issues with the current release of the Google Assistant as of writing, these extra steps were required:
+19. Because of issues with the current release of the Google Assistant as of writing, these fixes were required:
      -   Ensure the dependency Tenacity is installed: `sudo pip install -U tenacity`
      -   A Python file needs to be edited: `sudo nano ~/env/lib/python3.9/site-packages/googlesamples/assistant/grpc/audio_helpers.py`
      -   Go to line 57 by pressing "ctrl" and "-" then entering 57.